kevinlin/ai-sdlc-playbook/docs/workflow/formal-process/04-testing.md

 ### Prerequisites

-- **Feature Requirements**: Ensure there is are detailed feature requirements with clear scope, as per the [Product Workflow](03-functional-requirement.md).
+- **Feature Requirements**: Ensure there is are detailed feature requirements with clear scope, as per the [Functional Requirements](01-functional-requirement.md).
 This could be a User Story or Product Requirement Document, in markdown format.
 The document should be accessible to the AI-powered IDE.
-- **IDE Rules:** Ensure there are detailed [IDE rules for your chosen language](../cursor-rules/languages/README.md) to guide the AI tools in adhering to code style and design preferences.
+- **IDE Rules:** Ensure there are detailed [IDE rules for your chosen language](../../ide-rules/languages/README.md) to guide the AI tools in adhering to code style and design preferences.

 ### 1. Interactively Prompt the IDE

 - Utilise an IDE in agentic mode to implement the tests.
 - Use testing prompt templates based on your testing needs:
-    - [Integration Test from Feature](../prompt-library/development/prompt-new-integration-test-from-feature.md) - Comprehensive feature analysis and testing
+    - [Integration Test from Feature](../../prompt-library/development/prompt-new-integration-test-from-feature.md) - Comprehensive feature analysis and testing
-    - [API Integration Test](../prompt-library/development/prompt-new-api-integration-test.md) - API endpoint and service testing
+    - [API Integration Test](../../prompt-library/development/prompt-new-api-integration-test.md) - API endpoint and service testing
-    - [Frontend Integration Test](../prompt-library/development/prompt-new-frontend-integration-test.md) - Frontend component and user interaction testing
+    - [Frontend Integration Test](../../prompt-library/development/prompt-new-frontend-integration-test.md) - Frontend component and user interaction testing
 - Reference your requirements file using the @file feature.
 - As the AI generates the tests, monitor its plan to ensure alignment with your expectations.
 - Once complete, "accept" the changes and review them in the git diff viewer.
 If the changes are unexpected or involve significant deletions, revert all changes, refine your prompt, and try again.